selineyp/ASP-UI/README.md

 ## Rank/Preference

-If preference lists are provided as a ranking of individuals, indices should be separated by single space.
+If preference lists are provided as a ranking of individuals, indices and ranks should be separated by single space.
+Length of an individual's list should be written at the initial line.

+ ex: '1'
+     '1 3'

+ ex: '2'
- ex: '1 2 3'
+     '1 3'

-If preference lists are provided as a comparison of individuals, indices should be separated by one the following operators:
- ' < , > , = '

-Operators should be surrounded by single space. ex:'1 < 2 < 3'
+     '2 1'

+ If preference lists actually represent an ordering of individuals.
+After specifying the number of men and women, men's preferences will occupy each line in the following format:

+  ex: '2 3 {1,4}' - curly braces represent ties

+ After men's preference lists, women's preferences should be specified.

  ## How to run
 clingo 5.2.2 must be installed in command line.
 See: https://potassco.org/clingo/